Bob Dole remembered as 'giant of our time and of all time'

-Later Friday, Dole's casket will travel to the World War II Memorial on the National Mall for a public “celebration of life” featuring Gen. Mark Milley, chairman of the Joint Chiefs of Staff and the U.S. Army Band.
+Dole, who died Sunday at age 98, was severely wounded during World War II, served nearly 36 years in Congress and was GOP Senate leader for more than a decade.
+In February, he announced he’d been diagnosed with stage 4 lung cancer.

-Besides his sharp, often sarcastic tongue, among Dole's best-known attributes were his pragmatic brand of politics and self-deprecating wit — representing the sense of compromise of a bygone era.
+Besides his sharp, often sarcastic tongue, among Dole’s best-known attributes were his pragmatism and self-deprecating wit — representing the sense of compromise of a bygone era.

-Biden delivered a vivid, visceral eulogy speaking about Dole volunteering for military service and being gravely wounded, and how he came back to “painful” years recovering from the wounds.

-“God, what courage Bob Dole had,” Biden said, adding that “I found Bob to be a man of principle, pragmatism and enormous integrity" who the president said was devoted to “country, to honor.
-Literally dedicated to finding the common good.”

-Former Kansas Sen. Pat Roberts told those gathered about Dole's deep and lasting influence on their home state, and noted that he was able to “let the air out of the partisan balloons.”
-Roberts also highlighted Dole's work to honor the “Greatest Generation,” saying “there would not be” a World War II memorial without Dole using his influence to help make sure it was built.
+While calling him a “giant of our time and of all time,” Biden said Dole was worried at the end of his life about American democracy being threatened by today’s bitter political battles and had noted that infighting from both parties “grows more unacceptable day by day.”

+Still, Democrats and Republicans coming together to praise Dole’s ability to put country and public service over ideology was the overriding theme.

+He also recalled Dole often spending Saturday mornings at the memorial, greeting veterans visiting as part of trips he helped organize.
+Dole was a longtime advocate for the Honor Flight Network, which arranges for veterans to travel to Washington to see memorials dedicated to their service.

+Former Democratic Senate Majority Leader Tom Daschle said Dole once told him he thought about being buried at the World War II memorial.
+Daschle also said Dole’s sense of duty extended beyond veterans to ordinary people, including when he called a Florida dentist who lost his right arm and left the presidential campaign trail to attend the 1996 graduation party of a girl paralyzed in a car accident.

-Dole's body will later travel to Kansas, where weekend events include a public viewing at St. Mary Queen of Angels Catholic Church in his hometown of Russell.
-He will later be interred at Arlington National Cemetery.
+Dole’s body will later travel to Kansas, where weekend events include a public viewing in his hometown of Russell.
+He will eventually be interred at Arlington National Cemetery.

-“No question, Bob Dole left this world a much better place because of his legacy of leadership and service," Mike Ford, chair of the Gerald R. Ford Presidential Foundation and the late President Ford's eldest son, said in a statement.
-"As we read the obituaries and see the responses to his passing, my family is struck by the genuine affection expressed across the political spectrum.
-His warmth, wit, and wisdom will be sorely missed.”

-Ford selected Dole as his running mate while unsuccessfully seeking to hang on to the presidency in the 1976 election.

 Born a child of the Dust Bowl, Bob Dole suffered paralyzing and near-fatal wounds after being shot in World War II that sent him home with a severely damaged right arm that he could not use to shake hands.
 Instead, Dole held a pen in it and reached out with his left as a way to put greeters at ease.

 Dole’s sense of humor was on display after losing to Clinton.
-McConnell recalled that when it was time for Dole’s remarks, he stood at the podium and began: “I, Robert J. Dole … do solemnly swear … oh, sorry, wrong speech!”
+Republican Senate leader Mitch McConnell recalled this week that when it was time for Dole’s remarks, he stood at the podium and began: “I, Robert J. Dole … do solemnly swear … oh, sorry, wrong speech!”

 Still, it was during Dole’s long Senate career that he grew to see the value of reaching across the aisle to Democrats and secured his more lasting achievements — most notably the Americans with Disabilities Act that to this day ensures a level of accessibility as a civil right.